-12.39 A Partnership has been set up to carry out further work and establish suitable mitigation measures and implementation to address possible negative impacts.
+12.37 A Partnership has been set up to carry out further work and establish suitable mitigation measures and implementation to address possible negative impacts.
 This work currently defines where mitigation measures should be considered around the Cannock Chase SAC, as detailed in Policy N6.
-Planning applications maywill be required to provide information relating to the possible negative impacts highlighted above, through discussions with Natural England.
+Planning applications may be required to provide information relating to the possible negative impacts highlighted above.
 Stafford Borough Council is committed to providing the necessary evidence and guidance to assist applicants in providing sufficient information in relation to planning applications.
 Stafford Borough Council is also committed to producing a Visitor Impacts Mitigation Strategy.
-Potential measures could include: (AM109)
+Potential measures could include: